angelbruni/BeautyFox/README.txt

 MAKE SURE THAT YOUR PROFILE HAS NOT BEEN MODIFIED BY OTHER THEMES IN THE PAST, AND IF SO, DELETE THE MODIFIED FILES OR CREATE A NEW PROFILE!

-Changelog b2.8.1
+Changelog b2.8.2
-- Fixed Windows 10 logo being forced in fake winver.
+- Fixed aboutDialog using styled buttons;
+- Fixed search icon being too close to the end of the searchbox.

 CLEAR STARTUP CACHE